-13.2.1 Exposure to substances which emit radiation can cause damage to health.
-Radiation may cause immediate harm, e.g. radiation burns, or may cause changes in cell DNA, which can eventually lead to cancers.

-13.2.2 The control of risks to health from radiation is subject to the Regulation 06-2011 on Transport of Dangerous Goods by Air or any act amending it.
+- 13.2.1 Exposure to substances which emit radiation can cause damage to health.
+Radiation may cause immediate harm, e.g. radiation burns, or may cause changes in cell DNA, which can eventually lead to cancers. - 13.2.2 The control of risks to health from radiation is subject to the Law No. 03-L-104 on Protection from Non-Ionized, Ionized Radiation and Nuclear Security, and Regulation 08/2014 on Conditions and Methods of Transporting Dangerous Goods by Air or any act amending it.
 This regulation lay a number of duties on 'radiation employers', who include those who transport or store radioactive substances.
-By Law No.04/L-067 was established the Agency on Radiation Protection and Nuclear Safety which is in charge for the establishment of standards for the protection of individual's society and the environment from potential harmful effects of ionizing radiation.

-13.2.3 Operators need to assess the risks from exposure to radiation and to ensure that exposure is restricted.
+By Law No.04/L-067 was established also the Agency on Radiation Protection and Nuclear Safety which is in charge for the establishment of standards for the protection of individual's society and the environment from potential harmful effects of ionizing radiation. - 13.2.3 Operators need to assess the risks from exposure to radiation and to ensure that exposure is restricted.
 They should also have in place contingency plans.
-Staff working with radioactive substances, including those handling radioactive cargo should be competent in order to ensure their safety, the safety of those working with them and the safety of the aircraft.

-13.2.4 Under the regulations, operators may have to appoint Radiation Protection Advisors to give competent advice on the measures needed to protect staff health and safety.

-13.2.5 Some radioactive substances may also be toxic or corrosive etc. and may, therefore, also be subject to the Regulation, as outlined above.
+Staff working with radioactive substances, including those handling radioactive cargo should be competent in order to ensure their safety, the safety of those working with them and the safety of the aircraft. - 13.2.4 Under the regulations, operators may have to appoint Radiation Protection Advisors to give competent advice on the measures needed to protect staff health and safety. - 13.2.5 Some radioactive substances may also be toxic or corrosive etc. and may, therefore, also be subject to the Regulation, as outlined above.
 Radioactive substances which form part of a cargo consignment may also be subject to the requirements relating to the transport of dangerous goods (see paragraphs 13.4.1 to 13.4.4).